 I married my high school sweetheart, moved into a new home, and later we had a beautiful son.
 But in a few short months, everything came to an end.
 Unexpectedly, our little boy died, our house was gone, and our marriage was headed to divorce court.
 My dreams were shattered in a million pieces.
 Life as I knew it was leveled to the ground.

 Losing our son and hopelessly hanging on to our marriage while rebelling against God sent me spiraling down into a dark abyss.
-We were in church every time the doors opened, we tithed faithfully, volunteered regularly, and prayed and lived by God’s Word.
+We were in church every time the doors opened, we tithed faithfully, volunteered weekly, and prayed and lived by God’s Word.
 God was allowing our hearts and lives to be crushed for a greater purpose.
-It was beyond my understanding at the time.
+It was beyond our understanding at the time.
 I blamed God for everything.
 I cried out for answers, but none came.
 I accused God of dreadful things and questioned Him as though He were on trial.

 Thirteen years later, a divine encounter with God brought my prodigal heart back to Him.
 I began the process of LEARNING to trust God again.
 In the Bible, I read how other’s lives didn’t go exactly as they’d planned.
 Many godly people who had life-altering experiences and encounters with God suffered greatly, only to ultimately clearly see God’s plan and purpose in the end.